Liberal Arts in the News

 “HDO doesn’t limit you to just one area of education, it empowers you to learn about many topics.
 I like to do a lot of things, and this major allows me to do that.”

-Students with a deep knowledge of these areas of study are well-suited to address the problems that factors like globalization, regulation, linguistic diversity, and cultural differences can cause.
+Students with a deep knowledge of these areas of study are well-suited to address the problems that factors like globalization, regulation and linguistic and cultural differences can cause.

 The HDO Bachelor’s Degree provides a broad-based exploration of liberal arts as applied to organizations.
 It allows students to: